ash-bergs/ash-bergs/README.md

 ## 🌻 Welcome 🌻

-I'm a frontend developer with a passion for accessibility, testing, and
+I'm a frontend developer with a passion for accessibility, testing, and writing.

 - ⚒ I’m currently working on ... my [Blog](https://dev.to/ash_bergs) and getting my WAS Certification
 - 📚 I’m currently learning ...
 Playwright Testing & TypeScript